 Unless you are eligible for a waiver, if you purchase \$1,000,000 or more of Class A shares (and, thus, pay no initial sales charge) of a Fund, you will be subject to a 1% CDSC if you sell (redeem) your Class A shares within 12 months of their purchase.
-If the financial firm through which you purchased your shares does not receive any upfront commission from the Distributor at the time of purchase, you will not be subject to a CDSC upon redemption.
 The Class A CDSC does not apply if you are otherwise eligible to purchase Class A shares without an initial sales charge or are eligible for a waiver of the CDSC.
 See "Reductions and Waivers of Initial Sales Charges and CDSCs" below.